-Like #83 and #868, he is believed to be the offspring of #438.
+Like #83 and #868, #274 is believed to be the offspring of #438.

-469 Adult Male
+Adult Male 469

-469 is a medium-large male bear.
-His claws are dark and he has short, round, ears.
+#469 is a medium-large male bear.
+His claws are dark and he has short, round ears.
 His muzzle is blocky and straight. #469's coat is brown.
-His most distinctive feature is a blond, diamond shaped patch of fur on his left shoulder.
+His most distinctive feature is a blond, diamond-shaped patch of fur on his left shoulder.

-From 2001-2011, #469 was an irregular user of the Brooks River and was only seen in the fall.
-At those times, he fished the lower Brooks River and in Naknek Lake, but he was usually only seen in the morning and would leave the area when human activity increased.
-This indicates that #469 is not tolerant of people.

-In 2013, this pattern was broken and he was seen fishing regularly at Brooks Falls for the first time in July, even when large numbers of people were watching from the Falls Platform.
+From 2001-2011, #469 was an irregular user of the Brooks River and Naknek Lake in the fall.
+He was usually only seen in the morning and would leave the area when human activity increased.
+This may indicate that #469 is not tolerant of people.
+In 2013, this pattern was broken when he was seen fishing regularly at Brooks Falls in July-even with large numbers of people watching from the Falls Platform.

-It is unknown why this bear changed his habits.
-When #469 arrived in 2013, he was limping and would not place any weight on his left hind leg.
-This injury may have reduced his ability to find food elsewhere, or he may have just discovered the fishing opportunities at Brooks Falls in July.
-Whatever the reason, #469 modified his behavior to fish at Brooks Falls.
-Bears, even older bears, are able to shift their habits and behaviors when it is necessary for survival.
+It is unknown why #469 changed his habits.
+When he arrived in 2013, he was limping and would not place any weight on his left hind leg.
+This injury may have reduced his ability to find food elsewhere or he may have just discovered the fishing opportunities at Brooks Falls in July.
+Whatever the reason, #469 modified his behavior to fish at the falls.
+Bears, even older bears, shift their habits and behaviors when necessary for survival.

 This bear was also seen guarding a bear carcass in October 2012.
-It is unknown whether or not #469 killed the other bear.
-He was not seen in 2014, but he made one brief appearance at Brooks Falls in June 2015.
+It is unknown whether or not #469 killed the bear.
+He was not seen in 2014 but he made one brief appearance at Brooks Falls in June 2015.
+During fall 2016, a bear was spotted with a similar blond diamond-shaped patch of fur on his left shoulder, though it is not certain it was indeed #469.
+He was not identified in 2017.
+There was a brief sighting of him in October 2018.